A Primer on Deep Learning for Causal Inference: Three Different Approaches to Deep Causal Estimation

 \subsection{Balancing through Representation Learning}

-{ \numberline{\thesubsection}{Balancing through Representation Learning}} Balancing is a treatment adjustment strategy that aims to deconfound the treatment from outcome by forcing the treated and control covariate distributions closer together \citep{Johansson2016}. \textit{The novel contribution of deep learning to the selection on observables literature is the proposal that a neural network can transform the covariates into a representation space $\Phi$ such that the treated and control covariate distributions are indistinguishable (Fig. \ref{fig:balancing}).} To encourage a neural network to learn balanced representations, the seminal paper in this literature (\citet{Shalit2017}) propose a simple two-headed neural network called Treatment Agnostic Regression Network (TARNet) that extends the outcome modeling T-learner with shared representation layers (Fig. \ref{fig:tlearner}B).
-Each head models a separate potential outcome.
-One head learns the function $\hat{Y}(1)=h(\Phi(X),1)$, and the other head learns the function $\hat{Y}(0)=h(\Phi(X),0)$.
-Both heads backpropagate their gradients to shared representation layers that learn $\Phi(X)$.
+\emph{TARNet (\textit{Tutorial 1 \href{https://colab.research.google.com/drive/1hjnyfJjFm0wWM3BcZMi0cpW0uBRd5c5f?usp=sharing}{ }})} Balancing is a treatment adjustment strategy that aims to deconfound the treatment from outcome by forcing the treated and control covariate distributions closer together \citep{Johansson2016}. \textit{The novel contribution of deep learning to the selection on observables literature is the proposal that a neural network can transform the covariates into a representation space $\Phi$ such that the treated and control covariate distributions are indistinguishable (Fig. \ref{fig:balancing}).}

+To encourage a neural network to learn balanced representations, the seminal paper in this literature, \citet{Shalit2017}, proposes a simple two-headed neural network called Treatment Agnostic Regression Network (TARNet) that extends the outcome modeling T-learner with shared representation layers (Fig. \ref{fig:tlearner}B).
+Each head models a separate potential outcome: one head learns the function $\hat{Y}(1)=h_1(\Phi(X),1)$, and the other head learns the function $\hat{Y}(0)=h_0(\Phi(X),0)$.
+During training, only one head will receive error gradients at a time (the one predicting the observed outcome).
+However, both heads backpropagate their gradients to shared representation layers that learn $\Phi(X)$.
 The idea is that these representation layers must learn to balance the data because they are tasked with predicting both outcomes.
+The authors of this algorithm have subsequently extended TARNet with additional losses in an algorithm called CFRNET that explicitly encourage balancing by minimizing a statistical distance between the two covariate distributions in representation space (see Appendix A.\ref{appendix:cfrnet} for details) \citep{Johansson2018,johannson2020}.